GioPess/Riot-Quantitative-Research/README.md

 # Riot Quantitative Research
-Welcome to the official GitHub repository of the Quantitative Research Division of Riot Investment Society.
+Welcome to the official GitHub repository of the Quantitative Research Division of Riot Investment Research.
 This repository serves as a dynamic and interactive platform for sharing the code and research materials produced by our team.

 For more information you can visit: [Our Team | Riot Investment Scoiety](https://www.riotsociety.info/our-team)